phetsims/phet-info/policies/availability.md

 ### Small unavailability (2'ish hours, long lunch, kid duties, errand, etc)

 1. Best communicated by changing slack status
-2. It is nice if this time is marked as "Out of Office" or "Busy" on your Colorado Google Calendar (so that others don't inadvertently schedule meetings with you)
+2. It is nice if this time is marked as "Out of Office" or "Busy" on your [Colorado Exchange Calendar](https://outlook.office.com/calendar/view/week) (so that others don't inadvertently schedule meetings with you)
 3. Again if expected to be in a meeting or such, decline the meeting invitation so others know you will not be attending.